The Remedy Team

 Arianna Chojnowski

-Ari’s journey into yoga and tai chi began with a passion for helping people overcome life’s greatest challenges—whether it’s recovering from cancer, navigating injury, or finding strength in aging.
-As a movement lover and lifelong athlete, she realized that one of the most powerful remedies for healing is de-stressing the body.
-This insight led her to pursue her 200-hour Yoga Teacher Training and Tai Chi certification—not only to guide others, but to deepen her own practice of presence and self-discovery.
+Ari’s path into yoga and tai chi began with a passion for helping people move through life’s biggest challenges: injury, illness, aging, and major transitions.
+As a lifelong athlete, she discovered that one of the greatest remedies for healing is learning how to de-stress the body.
+That realization led her to complete her 200-hour Yoga Teacher Training, Tai Chi certification, and Reiki Level I training, expanding her approach to healing through both movement and energy.

 Larissa Burak